flennerhag/mlens/docs/install.rst

 Developer
 ^^^^^^^^^

-For the latest in-development version, install the ``dev`` branch of the :mod:`mlens` repository.
-It is advised to check the CI build status first to ensure the current version does not contain apparent errors.
+The developmer version can be installed through the ``dev`` branch of the :mod:`mlens` repository.
+It is advised to check the CI build status first to ensure the branch builds correctly.

 Dependencies
 ^^^^^^^^^^^^